Safe Driving On Sydney Motorways

 3. Practice Merging Properly

 Merging into high-speed motorway traffic can be intimidating for new drivers, but it’s an essential skill.
 You will usually merge from a road on the left.
-When you do so, you should look for a gap in traffic, then increase your speed to safely match traffic speed – and merge into the gap.
+Look for a gap, match the speed of traffic, and merge smoothly.
 This YouTube video is a helpful resource if you want to learn how to merge safely.

 4. Know How To Use The Emergency Lane